barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

-## The linear regression model accuracy score is 100%.
+### The linear regression model accuracy score is 100%.
 This is suspicous.
-## This brings up a concern of overfitting and possible multicollinearity.
+### This brings up a concern of overfitting and possible multicollinearity.

+## Look at the correlation matrix for the features
 ```python

 selected_columns = ['HolidayFlag', 'DayOfWeek', 'WeekOfYear', 'PeriodOfDay', 'ForecastWindProduction',